ragogzheyan/Weekly_Payroll/README.md

-# Weekly_Payroll
+#Weekly Payroll

-###### This Project requires installation of the packages that are located in the **requirements.txt**.
-The most common packages that I used listed below:
+###### This Project requires installation of the packages and activating environment (see _requirements.txt_) both are essential for the software in the environment to work well.
+All imports for the project are listed below:

 * Import pandas as pd

 * Import matplotlib.pyplot as plt

 * Import seaborn as sns

-* Import regex
+* Import regex as re

-###### Weekly Payroll Project has built in code and data analysis.
-All comments inside the ** Payroll_data.ipynb** will walk you through step by step.
-Your journey will begin going from nested dictionary all the way to the line graph, the histogram, and the summary of two methods of statistics with a Box-Whiskers Plot.
-The **payroll_tax_data.csv** is also being use to project annual changes in weekly payroll and how it affects net pay and totals.
-(Need to write more)
+###### Weekly Payroll Project has built-in a python code and data analysis.
+All comments inside the _Payroll_data.ipynb_ will walk you through step by step.
+Your journey will begin going from a nested dictionary all the way to the line graph, the histogram, and the summary of two methods of statistics with a Box-Whiskers Plot.
+The _payroll_tax_data.csv_ is also being used to project annual changes in weekly payroll, and how it might affect totals for each year if everything else stays the same.

-The *Regex_Employee_Info.ipynb* has regex code and *payroll.csv* file.
-The CSV file reads, finds, and stores regular expression (regex) in the list, for Employee ID, SSN, Emails, and Phone Numbers in the list format[^1].
+###### The _Regex_Employee_Info.ipynb_ has regex code and _payroll.csv_ file.
+The CSV file stores content of an employee's data in the list format.
+Combined with regular expression code (regex), it also reads and searches for Employee ID, SSN, Emails, and Phone Numbers.

-[^note]:
-    All data including (personal information) in the *payroll.csv* does not represent any person or persons.
-Everything has been generated to preserve originality of the raw data and capture visualization for this project.
+#### All data, including (personal information) in the _payroll.csv_ does not describe any person or persons.
+Everything has been generated to preserve the originality of the raw data, and capture visualization for this project.